It’s an awful day in any household that includes a dog. The day the dog passes away.

 senior german shepherd dog care

-There are generally two types of very opposite behavior exhibited by dogs who are about to die.
+There are generally two types of very opposite behavior exhibited by an elderly or sick dog nearing the end of their life.
 Some dogs will suddenly seek out their owners even at inopportune times.
 For example, they may wake their owners in the night, begging for affection.

 Other dogs withdraw from everyone and go off by themselves.
 They don’t seem to want to be touched or hugged.
 They just want to be left alone.